Skip to content

 (Image: AHDB)

-When bringing livestock onto arable farms, also consider:
+When bringing livestock onto arable farms:

 Further reading: Franzluebbers, A.J. and Stuedemann, J.A., 2008.
 Soil physical responses to cattle grazing cover crops under conventional and no tillage in the Southern Piedmont USA.
 Soil and Tillage Research, 100(1-2), pp.141-153